eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   Now you can use even more complex matching of flags, including +&- flags and & or | ('and' or 'or') matching.

-  Returns: list of nicknames currently on the bot's channel that have all of the flags specified;.
-If no flags are given, all of the nicknames are returned.
+  Returns: Searching for flags optionally preceded with a '+' will return a list of nicknames that have all the flags listed.
+Searching for flags preceded with a '-' will return a list of nicknames that do not have have any of the flags (differently said, '-' will hide users that have all flags listed).
+If no flags are given, all of the nicknames on the channel are returned.

   Please note that if you're executing chanlist after a part or sign bind, the gone user will still be listed, so you can check for wasop, isop, etc.

   Module: irc